XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

    - Click the "Run" button to start the game.
    - The serial console will appear in Thonny’s "Shell" window, where students can see output and type commands.

-**Why This Works Well**:
-- Thonny’s serial console is beginner-friendly and integrated into the coding environment.
-- It requires no additional software or complex setup, making it ideal for classroom use.

-### Can the Windows Terminal Pop Up and Interact Directly?
-While it’s technically possible to use the Windows terminal (e.g., Command Prompt) for interaction, it’s not recommended for students due to added complexity:
-- **Manual Setup**: Students would need to configure the serial port or install third-party tools like PuTTY.
-- **Challenges**: School PCs may have restrictions on software installation or terminal access.
 - **Recommendation**:  Impute energy physics (power math) and economics/time (NPV / Calculus) to make it more accurate.
-Consider latency of turns - buying stuff, backorders from other grids trying to do the same thing in the same timeframe with the same limited suppliers; delivery, where to keep the inventory and cost of that vs cashflow now in your company versus the long term payback of a regulated asset base and workforce to scale it (few qualified engineers to go into high voltage areas, few electronics engineers to work with the equipment and until they do, any AI or platforms using the data go hungry.
-This is first iteration is just text based and runs without libraries.
+Consider latency of turns - buying stuff, backorders from other grids trying to do the same thing in the same timeframe with the same limited suppliers; delivery, where to keep the inventory and cost of that vs cashflow now in your company versus the long term payback of a regulated asset base and workforce to scale it (few qualified engineers to go into high voltage areas, few electronics engineers to work with the equipment and until they do, any AI or platforms using the data will go (very) hungry.
+This first iteration is just text based and runs without libraries.
 For more realism it could be run on a Pi Zero with HDMI graphics (in R or Matplotlib) as readouts screens for Spock and Scotty.
 Pi Zero's can easily be linked over MicroCloud Redis (e.g. AWS t2.nano) which can update all Pi Zeros in near real time but won't store or do the math - do that on the Pi's locally.
-A decentral game with 20 Pi Zeros can then be run for about $15 a month on on MicroCloud with no need for MQTT, SQL, costly data processing in the cloud.
-Enjoy <80).
+See other repos for how to do Redis with Pi Zero.
+Its potentially a decentral game like the grid aspries one day to be: 20 Pi Zeros can be run for about $15 a month on one MicroCloud with no need for MQTT, SQL or costly data processing in the cloud.

 ---

-Enjoy commanding the energy grid, Captain!
+Enjoy commanding the energy grid, Captains! (you have 300BN to spend in the 80 turns, this can be adjusted too but is a realistic figure, see balance sheets from EU grid companies and add up the next 4 years investments)